gradle/gradle/design-docs/building-and-packaging-applications-and-libraries.md

     - Configures the `main` distribution's `contents` to add `from applicationPluginConvention.applicationDistribution`.
     - No longer adds the `distZip` or `distTar` tasks.

-## Deprecate distribution configuration from the `application` plugin

-1. Deprecate `ApplicationPluginConvention.applicationName` and `applicationDistribution` properties.
-2. Deprecate the `installApp` task.

 ## All distribution archives are built when project is assembled

 1. Running `gradle assemble` will build the ZIP and TAR archives for all distributions.